 This Cardiovascular Risk Assessment uses the UK Qrisk assessment.

 Take advantage of this invaluable check and take control of your health and future!

-Who can have the check?
+Who can have the Cardiovascular Risk Assessment?

 It is available to anyone, but particularly relevant to those aged 40-74 who have NOT had a stroke, heart disease, diabetes or kidney disease.
 Or for those over 65 who have an increased risk of dementia.

-How will the ABC help you?
+How will the assessment help you?